ABOUT Us

 RKDF offers HOPE to families with ADTKD by:

-• raising awareness among patients and nephrologists about ADTKD;
+raising awareness among patients and nephrologists about ADTKD and breakthrough discoveries of promising treatments;

-• finding and referring kidney patients who suspect they may have ADTKD to the Rare Inherited Kidney Disease Team at the Wake Forest School of Medicine to obtain genetic testing and join the International ADTKD Registry;
+finding and referring kidney patients who suspect they may have ADTKD to the Rare Inherited Kidney Disease Research Team at the Wake Forest School of Medicine to obtain genetic testing and join the International ADTKD Registry; and

 In pursuing our mission, we are committed to the following values:

-• We value the lives and well-being of patients with ADTKD.
-Therefore, we center their needs and concerns in everything we do.
+We value the lives and well-being of patients and families with ADTKD.
+Therefore, as their patient advocacy foundation, we center their needs and concerns in everything we do.

-• We value collaboration.
-Therefore, we partner with patients, researchers, physicians, medical centers, and advocacy groups to achieve our mission.
+We value collaboration.
+Therefore, we partner with patients, patient advocacy groups, researchers, physicians, medical centers, and dialysis centers to achieve our mission.

-• We value community.
-Therefore, we offer opportunities for patients, families, physicians, and volunteers to engage with RKDF and each other.
+We value community.
+Therefore, we offer opportunities for patients, families, physicians, and volunteers to engage with RKDF and each other in a collaborative way.

-• We value science and clinical insights.
-Therefore, we encourage patients to join the International ADTKD Registry at the Wake Forest University School of Medicine to improve our understanding of these inherited kidney diseases and to help physician-researchers make progress in finding a treatment and, ultimately, a cure.
+We value science and clinical insights.
+Therefore, we encourage patients whose chronic kidney disease runs in the family to obtain genetic testing and join the International ADTKD Registry at the Wake Forest University School of Medicine to improve our understanding of these inherited kidney diseases and to generate a patient pool for an upcoming clinical trial of promising treatments.

-• We value hope.
-Therefore, we work hard to support research and clinical efforts to HALT ADTKD, thereby offering hope to millions of individuals with rare kidney diseases.
+We value HOPE.
+Therefore, we work hard to support research and clinical efforts to HALT ADTKD, thereby offering hope to over one million people worldwide.

 RKDF’S GOAL

-RKDF seeks to find and refer at least 300 kidney patients to the Rare Inherited Kidney Disease Team for genetic testing and enrollment in the International ADTKD Registry in preparation for future clinical trials.
+RKDF seeks to find and refer 300 kidney patients to the Rare Inherited Kidney Disease Research Team for genetic testing and possible enrollment in the International ADTKD Registry in preparation for future clinical trials.

 Meet OUR TEAM!